Fleetwood Mac: 1974: Return of the authentic Fleetwood Mac

 While the fake Fleetwood Mac were on tour, Welch stayed in Los Angeles and connected with entertainment attorneys.
 He realised that Fleetwood Mac was being neglected by Warner Bros and that they would need to change their base of operation from England to America, to which the rest of the band agreed.
 The presence of a false Fleetwood Mac had also confused matters.
 Rock promoter Bill Graham wrote a letter to Warner Bros to convince them that the real Fleetwood Mac was Mick Fleetwood, John McVie, Christine McVie, and Bob Welch.
 This did not end the legal battle, but the band was able to record as Fleetwood Mac again.
 Instead of hiring another manager, Fleetwood Mac, having re-formed, became the only major rock band managed by the artists themselves.

-In September 1974, Fleetwood Mac signed a new recording contract with Warner Bros, but remained on the Reprise label.
+In September 1974, Fleetwood Mac signed a new recording contract with Warner Bros but remained on the Reprise label.
 In the same month, the band released their ninth studio album, Heroes Are Hard to Find.
 This was the first time Fleetwood Mac had only one guitarist.
 While on tour, they briefly added a second keyboardist, Doug Graves, who had been an engineer on Heroes Are Hard to Find.
 In 1980, Christine McVie said Graves had been there to back her up, but after the first two or three concerts it was decided that she was better off without him: "The band wanted me to expand my role and have a little more freedom, but he didn't play the same way I did."
 Keyboard player Robert ("Bobby") Hunt, who had been in the band Head West with Bob Welch in 1970, replaced Graves for the remaining dates on the tour but was not invited to join the band full time.
-By the time the tour ended (on 5 December 1974 at Cal State University), the Heroes album had reached a higher position on the American charts than any of the band's previous records.
+By the time the tour ended (on 5 December 1974 at California State University, Northridge), the Heroes album had reached a higher position on the American charts than any of the band's previous records.